-TYPE O: RIVER VALLEYS

-Special Qualities (if relevant) Sensitivity Judgement & Key Landscape Sensitivities Guidance BIOMASS: ENERGY CROPS & HARVESTING OPERATIONS Both Character Areas fall within the South Downs National Park whose special qualities are described as above.
+TYPE O: RIVER VALLEYS SD2: Downland Arun Valley SD5: Downland Adur Valley Landscape attributes Special Qualities (if relevant) Sensitivity Judgement & Key Landscape Sensitivities Guidance BIOMASS: ENERGY CROPS & HARVESTING OPERATIONS Landform - Flat floodplain landscape enclosed by steep undulating chalk valley sides.
+Landscape pattern - Pattern of small historic wet pasture fields and water meadows fringing the rivers.
+Some rectilinear arable fields along parts of the floodplains, with open chalk grasslands and scrub on the upper valley slopes.
+Enclosure - Open character owing to the wide form of the river valleys and little high level vegetation, with long views.
+Land Cover/ Land Use and Sense of 'Naturalness' - rivers fringed by mainly pasture fields (with some fields of intensive arable cultivation) and historic water meadows.
+Naturalistic habitats include broadleaved woodlands, remnant chalk grassland, extensive wet grazing marshes, meadows, and reedbeds.
+The tidal reaches of the Adur are surrounded by saltmarsh and mud flats, contributing to the sense of naturalness.
+Inter-visibility with Adjacent Landscapes - The river valleys are overlooked by the higher ground of the Downs, and within them are important cross-valley views as well as long views from valley sides.
+Also views from elevated Both Character Areas fall within the South Downs National Park whose special qualities are described as above.
 The presence of fields of intensive arable cropping, flat landform of the valley bottoms and woodland cover on the valley sides could lower levels of sensitivity to bioenergy crop planting.
-However, the open character of the floodplains, steep landform of the valley sides, small scale historic field patterns, important areas of naturalistic habitat including wetlands and chalk grassland, intervisibility with the elevated downs and levels of tranquillity increase sensitivity to crop planting and harvesting operations.
-The landscape strategy 40 for these areas is to conserve the unspoilt undeveloped character of the area (SD2) and to conserve the open character of the floodplain and open skylines of the valley slopes (SD5).
+However, the open character of the floodplains, steep landform of the valley sides, small scale historic field patterns, important areas of naturalistic habitat including wetlands and chalk grassland, intervisibility with the elevated downs and levels of tranquility increase sensitivity to crop planting and harvesting operations.
+The landscape strategy40 for these areas is to conserve the unspoilt undeveloped character of the area (SD2) and to conserve the open character of the floodplain and open skylines of the valley slopes (SD5).
 Overall, it is considered that the landscape type has a moderate-high sensitivity to bioenergy crops.
-The key landscape attributes that could be sensitive to bioenergy crop planting are: • the pastoral character of much of the landscape; • presence of important naturalistic habitats including historic water meadows, unimproved chalk grassland and wetlands; These areas fall within the South Downs National Park which is protected for its special qualities.
+The key landscape attributes that could be sensitive to bioenergy crop planting are: the pastoral character of much of the landscape; presence of important naturalistic habitats including historic water meadows, unimproved chalk grassland and wetlands; These areas fall within the South Downs National Park which is protected for its special qualities.
 Ensure energy crops do not adversely affect the special qualities of the National Park.
 These qualities are set out in the Management Plan for the South Downs.
 Areas of existing woodland and hedgerows could provide some opportunity to link with small areas of SRC, as long as they are located away from the open floodplains and upper valley sides.
 Miscanthus crops should only be grown in fields already affected by cropping systems, rather than converting pastoral areas to cropping, avoiding the most open parts of the floodplain.
 Aim for irregular patterns of planting rather than geometric blocks.
 Avoid planting on the upper slopes of the valley sides where crops would be prominent.
 Ensure crops do not interrupt the small scale ancient field patterns found across large areas of the floodplains.
-Ensure planted crops do not interrupt key views across the valleys or from the chalk downs.
-BIOMASS: ENERGY CROPS Both Character Areas fall within the South Downs National Park whose special Both Character Areas fall within the South Downs National Park whose special qualities are described as above.
-The presence of fields of intensive arable cropping, flat landform of the valley bottoms and woodland cover on the valley sides could lower levels of sensitivity to bioenergy crop planting.
-However, the open character of the floodplains, steep landform of the valley sides, small scale historic field patterns, important areas of naturalistic habitat including wetlands and chalk grassland, intervisibility with the elevated downs and levels of tranquillity increase sensitivity to crop planting and harvesting operations.
-The landscape strategy for these areas is to conserve the unspoilt undeveloped character of the area (SD2) and to conserve the open character of the floodplain and open skylines of the valley slopes (SD5).
-Overall, it is considered that the landscape type has a moderate-high sensitivity to bioenergy crops.
-The key landscape attributes that could be sensitive to bioenergy crop planting are: • the pastoral character of much of the landscape; • presence of important naturalistic habitats including historic water meadows,
+Ensure planted crops do not interrupt key views across the valleys or from the chalk downs. positions in the Downland Adur Valley to the coastal plain landscapes and sea beyond, flood plains; • Ensure planting and harvesting do not affect the special qualities of the National Park.